atesgoral/canvas.run/README.md

 ## Dev

-Make a copy of .env.exampe as .env and edit it accordingly.
+Make a copy of .env.example as .env and edit it accordingly.

 Bring up a local MongoDB instance.
 With Docker: